Child Tax Credit: Will Advance Monthly Payments Help Families?

 “It’s good that we’re reducing poverty,” says Yeva Nersisyan, Associate Professor of Economics at Franklin & Marshall College.
 “And the fact that we could reduce it with a tax credit increase that’s not dramatic — we might be almost doubling it, but in dollar terms is not that much — so the fact that we could have done that and we hadn’t done it sooner, I think it’s kind of outrageous.
 But it also tells you that the way we think about poverty — the poverty line, where were we put it (which is at an annual income of $26,500 for a family of four) — it’s not really realistic.”

 “So that’s why a little bit more money can push you over the poverty line,” Nersisyan continues.
-“But that doesn’t necessarily mean you’re not poor in a more realistic sense.”MORE NEWS: Child Tax Credit: Who Will Get A Monthly Check?
+“But that doesn’t necessarily mean you’re not poor in a more realistic sense.”MORE NEWS: Fourth Stimulus Check: Is Another Relief Payment Coming?

 First published Wednesday, June 23, 2021 at 5:59 p.m.
 ET.